kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 # cp /lib/initcpio/install/encrypt /lib/initcpio/install/encrypt2
 {% endhighlight %}

-The install/encrypt2 script is fine as-is, but we need to make some slight adjustments to /lib/initcpio/hooks/encrypt2.
+The install/encrypt2 script is fine as-is, but you need to make some slight adjustments to /lib/initcpio/hooks/encrypt2.
 Using your favorite text editor, change every occurrence of "$cryptkey" to "$cryptkey2" (there should be 2 occurrences), and "$cryptdevice" to "$cryptdevice2" (2 occurrences).